-Belinda is the Head of Teaching Section (Physiotherapy) in the College of Nursing and Health Sciences.
+Belinda is the Research Lead for Technology in the Caring Futures Institute in the College of Nursing and Health Sciences.
 She received her PhD and degree in Physiotherapy (Honours) from the University of South Australia and her Science Degree from Flinders University.
 Belinda has been a registered Physiotherapist in Australia since 2003.
 She worked at the University of Southern California’s Institute for Creative Technologies in Los Angeles from 2006 to 2014.
 Throughout her research career, she has developed and evaluated virtual reality, gaming, and digital technologies for a wide range of health applications.

 Belinda served on the Executive Committee of the International Society for Virtual Rehabilitation (ISVR; http://www.isvr.org) from 2012-2018 and has served on the Program Committees of international conferences such as: International Conference on Virtual Rehabilitation; International Conference on Disability, Virtual Reality and Associated Technologies; Meaningful Play; Games for Health; International Society for Presence Research; and International Conference on Smart Homes, Assistive Technologies, Robotics and Health Telematics.